lmc2179/lmc2179.github.io/drafts/monte_carlo.md

 why the bootstrap works - is it magic? rubin link on modeling assumptions. intuitive description of bca and why it is a good idea

+this is about sampling error. so  think carefully about what your sampling process is

 honorable mention to the jackknife

 ## Calculate a P-value